The Predicament: Trilogy

-In interviews, Boyd has discussed his fascination with the espionage genre and its capacity to explore complex human behaviors.
+In interviews, Boyd has discussed his fascination with the espionage genre and its capacity to explore complex human behaviours.
 He remarked, “I feel that the world of espionage is actually the human condition writ large.
 We've all betrayed people.
 We've all lied to people.”
 Boyd revealed in 2024 that Gabriel’s Moon was the first in a planned trilogy featuring Gabriel Dax, indicating his intention to further explore the character's unwitting involvement in the espionage landscape.
 The second Dax book, The Predicament, was published in 2025.

 Reception

 Reviews have been generally positive commenting on Boyd's interesting protagonist and engaging, fast-paced narrative.

 Kirkus described the novel as “a thriller that’s always in motion,” noting Boyd’s use of espionage tropes and a protagonist who is “comically flawed” and “self-delusional concluding that the book is "always in motion but, unlike its hero, always knows where it's going."